-Deuterium oxide (heavy water; 2H20; D20) when injected into the water table gives direct insight into the movement and distribution of groundwater within the aquifer.
-Deuterium analyses allows detection in small amounts enabling scientists to follow its movement and therefore providing key information on how and where water is flowing (groundwater hydrology).
-Hydrology using deuterium as a tracer is applied in environmental studies, water and waste-water mapping, and more recently in monitoring of “fracking” used in exploration for natural gas by oil field services and applications or as a tracer in drilling fluids (used to determine if drilling fluid penetrated the core) and geological research departments.
-As there are no harmful chemicals associated with deuterium oxide and deuterium oxide is a stable isotope, its hydrology applications cause no environmental hazards.
-For information on deuterium oxide in hydrology applications please click here:
+Deuterium oxide (heavy water; 2H2O); D2O) when injected into the water table gives direct insight into the movement and distribution of groundwater within an aquifer.
+Deuterium can be detected in small amounts informing scientists on where and how much water is flowing in a specific location (groundwater hydrology).
+Hydrology, using deuterium as a tracer, is applied in environmental studies, water and waste-water mapping, and more recently in the monitoring of hydraulic fracturing, otherwise known as “fracking.”
+Deuterium is used in hydraulic fracturing in the exploration process for natural gas by oilfield services and applications, as a tracer in drilling fluids (used to determine if drilling fluid penetrated the core), and in geological research.
+As there are no harmful chemicals associated with deuterium oxide, and it is a stable isotope, its hydrological applications cause no environmental hazards.

 To order deuterium-based products for hydrology applications please contact firstname.lastname@example.org.

 Hydrology refers to research which addresses the movement of water or the amount which is present in a given area.
 Some components of hydrology include developing methods for directly measuring the amount or flow of water, whereas other areas concern creating theoretical models of how water acts in a given situation.

 In this process, tracers are commonly used to accurately track and monitor the water streams.
 The tracer is added to the liquid that will be monitored, and due to its chemical nature, it is recognized and analysed generally through the use of complex algorithms and software.
 An environmentally harmless and popular solution is to use deuterium as the tracer in this process.